4dn-dcic/fourfront/docs/public/metadata-submission/getting_started.md

 **Metadata and data accessibility.**

 * Most metadata items have the following default permissions:
-    *  that members of the submitting lab can view
+    *  members of the submitting lab can view
     *  submitters for the lab can edit
     *  to help you review and edit a lab's submissions the DCIC data wranglers can view and edit